 Family Search shows Jane as the oldest of 7 children.
 John and Jane married in England, but it is unknown if they had any posterity.
 They are shown on a New Orleans Passenger Lists 1820-1945, with arrival 13 Mar 1841 on the ship Sheffield with 255 Saints under the leadership of Hiram Clark.
-They were traveling steerage class indicating poverty or at least trying to preserve their resources They were listed in the
+They were traveling steerage class indicating poverty or at least trying to preserve their resources.
+They were listed in the

 1842 Nauvoo Census record with the last name spelled Burscough.
 Some records suggest that Jane and John might have been friends or relatives of Matilda Nease's parents.
 They accompanied Matilda who was a polygamist wife of Jefferson Hunt as they left Nauvoo.
 That association continued as they met Jefferson and the Mormon Battalion at Fort Leavenworth and started a long trek across the state of Iowa into Kansas and a few weeks beyond.
+Jane was the oldest woman who traveled with the Battalion although only briefly.

-Daniel Tyler in his history for the Church writes on August 28, 1846: An aged English lady by the name of Jane Bosco, who was traveling in company with Captain Hunt, died, and her husband, John Bosco - not a soldier - died before daylight the next morning.
+Daniel Tyler in his Battalion history for the Church wrote on August 28, 1846: An aged English lady by the name of Jane Bosco, who was traveling in company with Captain Hunt, died, and her husband, John Bosco - not a soldier - died before daylight the next morning.
 Thus they gained an oft-repeated wish, that neither should be left to mourn the loss of the other ...
 They were buried in one grave, and a dry substantial stone wall was built around and over the tomb, under the supervision of Elisha Averett, to mark their last resting place and to shield their bodies from the wolves.
 (Tyler).